Ramen Jiro: History

 Ramen Jiro was founded by Yamada in 1968 in the city of Meguro, Tokyo, located near Tokyo Metropolitan University.
 According to Yamada, the restaurant initially served a thinner, lighter style of ramen.
 However, with the help of a neighboring Chinese restaurant, Yamada developed the new, distinctive flavor that became known as "Jirolian style."
 This style is characterized by a salty shoyu and tonkotsu soup base, with thick dense noodles and fatty pork chunks.

 During Tokyo's redevelopment in the early 1970s, the first Ramen Jiro shop moved to Mita, Tokyo.
 During the move, there was an error in painting the sign, using the characters 二郎 instead of 次郎 for Jirō, a common boy's name.
 Instead of correcting it, Yamada decided to change the characters of the name to 二郎.

-Ramen Jiro quickly gained popularity among Keio students due to its close proximity to Keio University.
+Ramen Jiro quickly gained popularity among Keio students due to its proximity to Keio University.
 In 1995, the shop in Mita was forced to relocate due to the city's redevelopment.
 As a result, students petitioned the university to move the restaurant to the Keio campus.
 The University administration declined the petition, but Yamada managed to move the shop to another location in Mita, where the flagship shop now stands.
 Additionally in 1995, Ramen Jiro opened its second shop in Meguro and the franchise has steadily expanded since.